 I shared that proper nutrition is the most critical factor regardless of building muscle or dropping body fat.
 You can kill yourself in the gym; however, you will never out-train a poor diet.
 From that simple conversation, I offered to give Jose a complimentary consultation.
 He accepted, and we agreed to meet the following week.

 On January 22nd, we started his bi-weekly nutrition coaching sessions, and the results came quickly.
-Jose dropped 6.6 lbs in the first month, including a 2% drop in body fat and no loss of muscle.
+Jose dropped 6.6 lbs in the first month, including a 2% drop in body fat and no muscle loss.
 While he continued to attend group fitness classes almost daily, the positive changes in his nutrition kicked his body into gear.

 Jose’s plan was based on roughly 35% protein, 35% carbs, and 30% fat for those interested in counting macros.
 It was simple and very effective.

 Workout – followed by a protein shake

 Mid-Morning – breakfast including protein & carbs

 Mid-Day – lunch including protein, veggies, and carbs